-- disorders in the work of the brain.
+- disturbances in the brain.

-Virtually any critical condition - heavy blood loss, peritonitis, etc. can be accompanied by anorexia.
+Almost any critical condition - heavy blood loss, peritonitis, etc. can be accompanied by anorexia.

 - immunostimulating drugs are prescribed;

-Nutrition and care
+Nutrition and Care

-There are a number of recommendations that will help the owner to feed a pet suffering from an eating disorder:
+There are a number of recommendations that will help the owner feed a pet suffering from an eating disorder:

-- Food should be offered in small portions, but often - every 1-2 hours;
+- food should be offered in small portions, but often - every 1-2 hours;

-- the first food should be warm, have a soft consistency; you can add sauce, gravy.
+- the first food should be warm, have a soft consistency; You can add sauce, gravy.

 When the appetite returns to the pet, it can immediately be transferred to the usual food.